 And keeping an abundance of frozen fruit on hand makes smoothies a quick option and an easy vehicle for added nutrients like spinach, kale or protein, such as Nutrilite™ All Plant Protein Powder.

-Plan for healthy school lunches
+Healthy school lunches

 Make sure your kitchen is stocked with all the school lunch staples and nutritious snacks your kids will eat.
 That last part is key as the most nutritious lunch in the world won’t do them any good if they don’t eat it.

 Look for lean lunch meats or other lean proteins on whole grain breads, sliced vegetables, easy-to-eat fruits and whole grain chips or crackers.
+Additionally, trail mix gives your kids a sweet and salty snack with healthy fats and some chocolate if they have a sweet tooth.

 Choose back to school outfits the night before